 Mouse Wheel Squeaking: 6 Easy Ways To Fix It Forever

-A squeaking mouse wheel can be very distracting, whether you work, play games or you simply spend your casual time on your PC.
+A Logitech mouse not working, with the wheel squeaking can be very distracting, whether you work, play games or you simply spend your casual time on your PC.
 Though most of the time, a simple fix such as cleaning your mouse is needed, there might be other factors as well.

 Every mouse wheel gets used up over time, but you can easily fix it.
 Here is everything you need to know about both squeaking non-optical mice or optical mice, why they squeak, and how to fix it!